angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 yourself and naming Street Wraith, to draw LP and Ponder.
 This then allows you to draw Oracle for your turn and cast it off of Island and LP with double Force of Will backup (with Preordain / Ponder as your *pitch* cards).
-You even have an additional {{B}} available to pay for something like Daze.
+You even have an additional {B} available to pay for something like Daze.
 In the event of trouble prior to the Predict, or to protect the Predict itself, you have the first Force of Will available.

 ## Get Started